-Without demand surcharges, regular Lyft rides cost $1 per pickup, $1 per mile, and $0.13 per minute, with a $2.45 minimum fare and a $1.55 service fee added on.
-Uber fares are comparable.
+Without demand surcharges, regular Lyft and Uber rides are priced competitively with those in larger cities, like Chicago and San Francisco.
 Lyft Plus and UberXL are ideal for larger groups, but there’s no Lyft Line or UberPOOL – meaning no opportunities to cut costs further by carpooling with people you don’t know.

 The University of Arizona has operated its own bikesharing program since the early 2010s.
-The city of Tucson has been slow to jump on the bandwagon, but that changed in 2017: The city expects to formally launch its own bikeshare network in late 2017.
-Details are sketchy, but it looks to have about 30 stations at opening, and appears to cover a good chunk of central Tucson.
+The city of Tucson has been slow to jump on the bandwagon, but that changed in 2017: The city launched its own bikeshare network in late 2017 with about 40 stations and just over 300 bikes.
+Coverage is limited to central Tucson and the U of A area.
 Before your visit, check back for updates on the nascent network’s progress.

 Where to Stay